Polarized radiation from the spreading layer of the weakly magnetized neutron stars: Summary

 \section{Summary}

-In this paper, we develop a theoretical model for the emission coming from the SL of the WMNS.
-We derive exact analytic expressions for the Stokes parameters of the emission.
-We account for the SR effects and light bending when calculating the PA.
+We developed a theoretical model for the emission from the SL of the WMNS.
+We derived exact analytic expressions for the Stokes parameters of the emission.
+We accounted for the special relativistic effects and light bending when calculating the PA.

-We compute the emission coming from the source with various geometry of the SL, accounting for the velocity of matter.
-We study the impact of the inclination, matter velocity, and the geometrical configuration of the SL on the polarization of the observed emission.
-We calculate the polarization coming from the Inogamov-Sunyaev SL, where both the velocity of the matter and the intensity of the emission are functions of co-latitude.
+We computed the emission from the source with various geometries of the SL, and we accounted for the velocity of matter.
+We studied the impact of the inclination, matter velocity, and the geometrical configuration of the SL on the polarization of the observed emission.
+We calculated the polarization from the Inogamov-Sunyaev SL, where both the velocity of the matter and the intensity of the emission are functions of colatitude.

-We show that for all the tested scenarios, the PD of the emission does not exceed 1.5\%.
-Recent observations of the \ixpe satellite show that WMNSs emit light with stronger polarization, especially at higher energies.
+We showed that for all the tested scenarios, the PD of the emission does not exceed 1.5\%.
+Recent observations of the \ixpe satellite showed that WMNSs emit light with stronger polarization, especially at higher energies.
 Hence, the SL, at least the current model, cannot be the only mechanism to explain the data.
-Higher polarization of the harder component of the WMNS spectrum can come from the reflection of the SL emission from the disk, scattering of the SL emission in the wind above the accretion disk, the emission coming from the jet, and others.
-Deriving the analytical models for these mechanisms can be the next step for further investigation of WMNSs.
-We also note the significant variability of PA with energy that can be observed in the emission of the SL.
+A higher polarization of the harder component of the WMNS spectrum can come from the reflection of the SL emission from the disk, scattering of the SL emission in the wind above the accretion disk, the emission from the jet, and others.
+Developing the emission models for these processes is the next step for further investigation of WMNSs.
+We also note the significant variability of the PA with energy that is observed in the emission of the SL.

 The developed model can support the \ixpe data analysis, and it was successfully used to interpret the already existing results of \ixpe.
 Combined with other tools and methods, it can shed new light on the geometry of the WMNSs and their emission mechanisms.